 When you process your billing in-house using a billing software, you rely on the expertise of your own staff.
-This means you’re responsible for every step of the billing process, which is great if you’re looking for a more hands-on approach to your practice’s billing.
+This means you’re responsible for every step of the billing process, which is great if you prefer a more hands-on approach to your practice’s billing.
 Furthermore, because you handle everything in-house, you can quickly resolve any issues that do arise.
 So, if your billing process is efficient—and you have a highly trained and capable biller on staff—this option might be your best bet.

-Additionally, using a billing software potentially costs less than a billing service, especially if you choose a web-based software, which eliminates the need to purchase costly hardware.
+Additionally, using a billing software often costs less than enlisting a billing service, especially if you choose a web-based software, which eliminates the need to purchase costly hardware.
 Another cost-saving and efficiency-boosting measure: Make sure your billing software integrates with your EMR.
-That way, you don’t have to worry about any double entry of codes and demographic information—which is especially important with complicated ICD-10 coding.
+That way, you don’t have to worry about any double entry of codes and demographic information—which is especially important with complicated rule and regulation changes.

 If you don’t have a solid billing team and software in place, an RCM service can offer some major peace of mind.
 I mean, the service literally handles all your billing for you.
 In that sense, having a team of revenue cycle management pros working for your practice seems like a no-brainer.
 However, there’s one major factor you have to consider with this option: cost.
 Most billing services charge a percentage of collections (typically 6-12%), which means the more money you bring in, the more you pay out.
-That can cause issues, as Power your Practice explains in this article: “this can make it hard to budget your practice’s expected billing expenses, since costs differ widely between slow and busy months.”
+And that can cause issues when it comes to budgeting for your practice’s monthly expenses, as there can be significant variances in costs depending on how busy you were that month.

 So, which option should your clinic choose?
-Should you follow the dollar sign$?
-Well, when it comes to billing operations, you’ll have to consider more than cost.
+Should you follow the dollar signs?
+Well, when it comes to billing operations, you should consider more than just cost.
 Here are some questions you can ask yourself to help with the decision-making process:

 - Do I have an efficient process in place?